cola0817/YongGanNiuNiu_Hope/src/README.md

-This is a docs for jinZhong study by Cola. 🥶
+This is a docs for JinZhong&YongGanNN 🐄 by Cola. 🥶

-To use you can clink the `Let us go` action to start , the `Docs` action is to list comments.
+To use you can clink the `中文版` action to start .